Lomandra effusa: Conservation

 There are 68 accepted species belonging to the Lomandra genus including Lomandra effusa.
-Lomandra effusa, as a native Australian plant, has a lineage that dates back to early crustaceous.
 In 1982, Iron grass grassland communities where Lomandra effusa is found was considered endangered and poorly or not conserved in South Australia.
 Grassland communities with Lomandra effusa and its close relative Lomandra multiflora were still considered poorly conserved in the 1991 Native Vegetation act.
 In South Australia, the iron grass natural temperate grassland ecological communities containing Lomandra effusa became protected under the Australia’s Natural Environment Protection and Conservation act in 1999.
 This Act considered Lomandra effusa threatened in some areas while found in abundance in others.
 In 2001, Lomandra effusa tussock grasslands where Lomandra effusa is the dominant species persistent in the ecological community, were again considered threatened and a high priority for conservation.
 Lomandra effusa plants spacing and grassland community’s foliage is varied from scarce to dense.
 Under Federal legislation, the iron grass temperate grassland ecological community involving Lomandra effusa remained classified as critically endangered.